HanyangBISLab/deMix/README.md

 </pre>
 ## 4. Rights and Permissions
 <pre>
-- deMix by 2024 is licensed under Creative Commons Attribution-ShareAlike 4.0 International, which permits use, sharing, adaptation, distribution and reproduction in any medium or format, as long as you give appropriate credit to the original author(s) and the source, provide a link to the Creative Commons license, and indicate if changes were made.
+- deMix © 2024 is licensed under Creative Commons Attribution-ShareAlike 4.0 International.
+  This license requires that reusers give credit to the creator.
+It allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, even for commercial purposes.
+  If others remix, adapt, or build upon the material, they must license the modified material under identical terms.
   To view a copy of this license, visit https://creativecommons.org/licenses/by-sa/4.0/
 </pre>